open-mpi/ompi/docs/man-openmpi/man3/MPI_Request_get_status.3.rst

 :ref:`MPI_Request_get_status` sets *flag*\ =\ *true* if the operation is complete or sets *flag*\ =\ *false* if it is not complete.
 If the operation is complete, it returns in *status* the request status.
-It does not deallocate or inactivate the request; a subsequent call to test, wait, or free should be executed with that request.
+It does not deallocate or deactivate the request; a subsequent call to test, wait, or free should be executed with that request.

 If your application does not need to examine the *status* field, you can